 From John Lennon to Bob Dylan: A collection of Grateful Dead’s Jerry Garcia’s favourite albums

-It’s fair to say that The Grateful Dead’s own Jerry Garcia is a serious music fan.
-The guitarist made his career by evolving and mutating his sound both on record and on stage.
-It’s a feat of musical engineering that would be impossible without an encyclopaedic knowledge of the airwaves.
+It’s fair to say that The Grateful Dead’s own leader, the singer and guitarist Jerry Garcia, was a serious music fan.
+Garcia was a dedicated listener and lover of all the weird and wonderful music that’s out there and the musician made his career by evolving and mutating his sound both on record and on stage.
+It’s a feat of musical engineering that would be impossible without an encyclopaedic knowledge of the airwaves, without knowing the pitfalls of pop and the rugged heights of rock ‘n’ roll.
 Garcia certainly had that.

-Famed for his incredible record stash—literally thousands—the guitarist made it a habit to broaden his horizons whenever he could, consistently pushing himself to listen to old and new records.
-We’ve managed to narrow it down to ten of the guitarist’s favourite albums of all time and it comes with a perfect playlist.
+Famed for his incredible record stash—literally, thousands upon thousands of discs—the guitarist made it a habit to broaden his horizons whenever he could, consistently pushing himself to listen to old and new records and take from them the lessons that he could extract.
+From this extensive list, we’ve managed to narrow it down to ten of the guitarist’s favourite albums of all time and it comes with a perfect playlist of those records.

-One thing we must mention before we begin, there is no way we could provide a definitive list of Garcia’s favourite albums—like any real music fan, his choices likely changed from day to day.
-After all, when he was once asked what kind of music he listens to, the Dead guitarist said: “Everything.
+One thing we must mention before we begin, there is no way we could provide a definitive list of Garcia’s favourite albums.
+Like any real music fan, his choices likely changed from day to day if not hour to hour.
+After all, when he was once asked what kind of music he listens to, the Dead guitarist simply said: “Everything.
 Anything.
 If it’s good I’ll listen to it, or if it’s around I’ll listen to it.
 I listen to anything that turns me on.
 Or that somebody turns me on to.”

-For Garcia, it was far more about how the music was played rather than sticking to any genre or wheelhouse: “If it’s well-played music — I mean if you’re a musician, you know when somebody’s really playing and when they’re not really playing.
+For Garcia, it was far more about how the music was played rather than sticking to any genre or wheelhouse where he felt comfortable: “If it’s well-played music — I mean if you’re a musician, you know when somebody’s really playing and when they’re not really playing.
 If it’s well-played music, I like it.”
 It was a sentiment that would shape his career.

 Noting, of course, Garcia’s three main influences growing up before rock and roll as bluegrass, jazz and folk music, it’s no surprise that there are plenty of mentions of musicians that inspired Garcia.
 But as we pick specifically albums that Garcia has mentioned as his favourite many of them miss out.
-It doesn’t make for any less of an incredible record though.
+That said, it doesn’t make for any less of an incredible record.

 One such genre to define Garcia was folk music.
 As the sixties began to bubble away, the gravity of folk music caught the attention of the young and the restless.
-For Garcia, it was Joan Baez and her first record Folksingers ‘Round Harvard Square: “When the whole folk-music thing started happening, I got caught up into that… When Joan Baez’s first record came out I heard it and I heard her finger-picking the guitar,” he once said.
+For Garcia, it was Joan Baez and her first record Folksingers ‘Round Harvard Square that really grabbed him: “When the whole folk-music thing started happening, I got caught up into that… When Joan Baez’s first record came out I heard it and I heard her finger-picking the guitar,” he once said.
 “I’d never heard anything like it before so I got into that.”

 A similar artist that Garcia had affection for was The Band.
 Though professing to like a lot of their work it was 1971’s Cahoots that really grabbed him: “I love ‘Life is a Carnival’ – that’s beautiful.
 Shit, that’s great.
 All the stuff in there, all those great parts.
 The Dylan song is great, too.
 I love that song.
 I’ll probably sing that with the barroom band.
 I like to do those kinda tunes.”